The Foundation for a Meaningful Life

 • Writing

 Through the Lower School writing program, students learn what it is to be a writer working within a community of writers.
 The sixth grade writing program is workshop-based, focusing on reworking and revising texts as integral parts of the writing process.
 Students write during class and learn how to express their ideas in a variety of creative and expository genres.
-One-on-one conferences with the teacher provide students with the appropriate individualized guidance to improve their writing skills.
+One-on-one conferences with the teacher provide students with individualized guidance to improve their writing skills.
 Students use Google Docs, a platform that facilitates writing instruction through collaboration and feedback.

 A hallmark of the Lower School writing program is the tradition of the individual student speeches.
 As in grades three, four, and five, students develop ideas, draft, and revise their speeches in a context of structure and support.
 Delivering their speeches to an appreciative audience helps students to develop confidence and comfort with public speaking.
 Students become increasingly poised public speakers, sharing their thoughts with their peers and other members of the community, and modeling the public speaking skills the younger students will one day acquire.